somecomfyguy/Project_IA3/README.md

 #### Jacobian Regularization

 - Adds a regularization term to the loss function based on the Jacobian of the model’s output w.r.t input.
-- Encourages smoother model gradients, making YOLO less sensitive to small perturbations.
+- Encourages smoother model gradients

 ---
 https://www.cs.toronto.edu/~kriz/cifar.html